 Now to sand your stick.
 I started with 220 grit sandpaper and worked my way progressively up to 800 grit.
 Don’t be too aggressive with the 220 grit or you might remove your burn lines!
 Remember to wipe the stick with a soft cloth after each size of sandpaper.

 I used carnauba wax or wood polish to finish off the fidget sticks.

 Parting off the lathe

 To part the stick from the lathe use a parting tool at a slight angle.
-At the headstock, point the tool towards the tail stock.
-Do the opposite when parting off by the tail stock.
+At the headstock, point the tool towards the tailstock.
+Do the opposite when parting off by the tailstock.
 This will give you a slightly concave shape to the ends of your stick.
-Work your way in on both ends so that when you’re finished the parting you will have smaller nibs to remove.
+Work your way in on both ends so that when you’ve finished the parting you will have smaller nibs to remove.
 Remove the nib in the middle with a sharp knife or carving gouge, sand and finish.
 You’re done.

 Remember that the dimensions are guidelines.
 That is, work at getting close to these dimensions.
 However, if you happen to go below the 27mm or 20mm diameters your fidget stick will still work.
 It is the general shape of the stick and the curve you put on it that will have the biggest impact.

 Playing with your fidget stick